Home » Blog » 7 Things To Let Go Of To Be Happy

 So instead, I worked two jobs and told myself I didn’t have time for friends.
 I was bitter, angry, and I resented everyone—but at least I avoided the sting of rejection.

-Fortunately, as I’ve gotten older, I’ve learned to open up my heart and be honest with myself.
-Yes, it means I get hurt sometimes, and it’s never fun.
+Fortunately, as I’ve gotten older, I’ve learned the only way forward is to open up my heart and be honest with myself.
+Yes, it means I get hurt sometimes (getting out of my comfort zone is one of the hardest things I’ve learned to do), but you know what?

 Related Post: The Real Reason Why Your Life is Busy + Cluttered (Plus What to Do About It)